-Network marketing, also called pyramid selling or referral marketing, is a marketing strategy where the earnings of the participants are derived from a pyramid-shaped or binary compensation commission system.
+Network marketing, also called pyramid selling or referral marketing, is a marketing strategy where the earnings of the participants are derived from a pyramid-shaped system.

 Even well established, online network marketing companies like Boostpal, HelpGhana.club and a myriad of them, with dashboards (back offices) that appear to be trustworthy, have shutdown completely and when this happens some investors are ripped of their valuable monies.